 Personal Defense* – This is going to be to your discretion.
 Consider where you will be keeping your bag and what you will already have on you.
 Taser, pepper spray, legally licensed firearm, etc.

 Gloves – You may have to move heavy objects or climb fences.
 They will also keep you warm.
-Broken glass, metal doorknobs during a fire, and clearing broken rubble are just a few examples of situations where gloves would be useful.
+Broken glass, metal doorknobs during a fire, and clearing broken rubble are just a few examples of situations where gloves (especially tactical gloves) would be useful.

 Eye Protection – Keeping your eyes shielded from debris such as fine rubble or dust, or even just bright sunlight, can keep your vision sharp when you need it most.

 Hat and Bandana – If it’s sunny, your head and neck will thank you.
 The bandana has a multitude of applications including using it as a rudimentary dust mask.